LETHAL GLASS IN EUROPEAN BUILDINGS

 Suppliers of toughened safety glass for installation in Europe are urged to ensure that product that they supply is safe and fit for purpose.

-Installers, builders and building certifiers should insist that glass being installed in buildings is safe and fit for purpose, irrespective of it being certified to the current defective ISO 12540:2017 Standard.
+Installers, builders and building certifiers should insist that glass being installed in buildings is safe and fit for purpose, irrespective of it being certified to the defective ISO 12540:2017 Standard.

 Consumers should not accept installation of unsafe glass in their homes, schools and workplaces.